SolaceProducts/terraform-solacebroker-queue-endpoint/examples/partitioned-queue/README.md

-# Exclusive Queue Example
+# Partitioned Queue Example

-Configuration in this directory creates an [exclusive queue](https://docs.solace.com/Messaging/Guaranteed-Msg/Configuring-Queues.htm#Configuring_Access_Types_..49?Highlight=exclusive) on the PubSub+ event broker leveraging the Queue Endpoint Terraform module.
+Configuration in this directory creates a [partitioned queue](https://docs.solace.com/Messaging/Guaranteed-Msg/Queues.htm#partitioned-queues) on the PubSub+ event broker leveraging the Queue Endpoint Terraform module.

 ## Module Configuration in the Example